AcademySoftwareFoundation/EncodingGuidelines/OtherFfmpegArgs.md

 ## ffmpeg help

+If you find the below to be too terse, [ffimprovisr](https://amiaopensource.github.io/ffmprovisr/) is a great resource to find more friendly descriptions/examples of common ffmpeg use-cases.

 | | |
 | ffmpeg -codecs | list all codecs (encoders and decoders) |
 | ffmpeg -encoders | list just encoders |